FumaGuma/Photomath/README.md

 </p>

 The second part is the trained convolutional network model.
 The training was done using two publicly available datasets.
-The bigger dataset, which is extracted from CHROME dataset, has symbols which are very thin, almost never thicker than `1px`.
+The bigger dataset, which is extracted from CHROME dataset, has symbols which are very thin, rarely thicker than `1px`.
 That's why we also preprocess all the input images so they are `1px` thin so that the input data is as similar as possible to the training dataset.
 Afterwards, the cropped images are centered.
-The first convolutional layer has a `(5x5)` kernel which is more suited towards the extraction of data in low information environment of binarized single channel images while second and third have `(3x3)` kernel.
+The first convolutional layer has a `(5x5)` kernel which is more suited towards the extraction of data in low information environment of binarized single channel images while second and third convolutional layer have `(3x3)` kernel.
 The data is also regularized with `2` MaxPool layers, a Batch Normalization layer and a Dropout layer to ensure that our model is not overfitted.
 It took `30` epochs to sucessfully train our model, reaching a `99%` train and validation accuracy.
 You can run the cropped data through the network with the <code>imageprocessing.data_to_model</code> to obtain the model's prediction.
 Alternatively you can simply pass the original image to <code>imageprocessing.process_image</code> function to get the equation from the image.